 Discogs may at any time revise the TOS by updating this posting.
-By using Discogs, Member agrees to be bound by any such revisions and should therefore periodically visit this page to determine the then-current TOS to which you are bound.
-Member's continued use of Discogs constitutes an affirmative: (1) acknowledgement by Member of the TOS and TOS modifications; and (2) agreement by Member to abide and be bound by the TOS and TOS modifications.
+By using Discogs, You agree to be bound by any such revisions and should therefore periodically visit this page to determine the then-current TOS to which You are bound.
+Your continued use of Discogs constitutes an affirmative: (1) acknowledgment by You of the TOS and TOS modifications; and (2) agreement by You to abide and be bound by the TOS and TOS modifications.

 MODIFICATIONS TO SERVICE

-Discogs reserves the right to modify or discontinue the Service with or without notice to Member.
-Discogs shall not be liable to Member or any third party should Discogs exercise TOS right to modify or discontinue the Service.
+Discogs reserves the right to modify or discontinue the Service with or without notice to You.
+Discogs shall not be liable to You or any third party should Discogs exercise TOS right to modify or discontinue the Service.

-You agree to indemnify and hold Discogs, and its subsidiaries, affiliates, officers, agents, co-branders or other partners, and employees, harmless from any alleged claim or demand, including reasonable attorney fees, made by any third party due to or arising out of your use of the Service, your connection to the Service, your violation of the TOS, or your violation of any rights of another, whether you are a registered user or not.
-The user is solely responsible for his or her actions when using the Service, including, but not limited to, costs incurred for Internet access.
+You agree to indemnify and hold Discogs, and its subsidiaries, affiliates, officers, agents, co-branders or other partners, and employees, harmless from any alleged claim or demand, including reasonable attorney fees, made by any third party due to or arising out of Your use of the Service, Your connection to the Service, Your violation of the TOS, or Your violation of any rights of another, whether You are a registered user or not.
+You are solely responsible for Your actions when using the Service, including, but not limited to, costs incurred for Internet access.

-Member agrees to immediately notify Discogs of any unauthorized use of Member's account or any other breach of security known to Member.
+You agree to immediately notify Discogs of any unauthorized use of Your account or any other breach of security known to You.

-You agree that Discogs, in its sole discretion, may terminate your password or account, and remove and discard any content within the Service, for any reason, including and without limitation, the lack of use, or if Discogs finds that you have violated or acted inconsistently with the letter or spirit of the TOS.
-You agree that any termination of your access to the Service under any provision of this TOS may be effected without prior notice, and acknowledge and agree that Discogs may immediately deactivate or delete your Discogs account and any or all related information and files.
+You agree that Discogs, in its sole discretion, may terminate Your account, and remove and discard any content within the Service, for any reason, including and without limitation, the lack of use, or if Discogs finds that You have violated or acted inconsistently with the letter or spirit of the TOS.
+You agree that any termination of Your access to the Service under any provision of this TOS may be effected without prior notice, and acknowledge and agree that Discogs may immediately deactivate or delete Your Discogs account and any or all related information and files.
 Discogs reserves the right to bar any further access to such files or the Service.
-You agree that Discogs shall not be liable to you or any third-party for any termination of your access to the Service.
+You agree that Discogs shall not be liable to You or any third-party for any termination of Your access to the Service.
 Advanced accounts that are terminated will not be refunded.

-Should Member object to any terms and conditions of the TOS or any subsequent modifications thereto or become dissatisfied with the Service in any way, Member's only recourse is to immediately discontinue use of the Service.
+Should You object to any terms and conditions of the TOS or any subsequent modifications thereto or become dissatisfied with the Service in any way, Your only recourse is to immediately discontinue use of the Service.

-Upon termination of the Service, Member's right to use the Service and Software immediately ceases.
-Member shall have no right and Discogs will have no obligation thereafter to forward any unread or unsent messages to Member or any third party.
+Upon termination of the Service, Your right to use the Service immediately ceases.
+You shall have no right and Discogs will have no obligation thereafter to forward any unread or unsent messages to You or any third party.

 All notices to a party shall be in writing and shall be made either via email or conventional mail.
-Discogs may broadcast notices or messages through the Service to inform Member of changes to the TOS, the Service, or other matters of importance; such broadcasts shall constitute notice to Member.
+Discogs may broadcast notices or messages through the Service to inform You of changes to the TOS, the Service, or other matters of importance; such broadcasts shall constitute notice to You.

 LICENSE AND SITE ACCESS

-Member is solely responsible for the contents of his or her transmissions through the Service.
-Member's use of the Service is subject to all applicable local, state, national and international laws and regulations.
+Your are solely responsible for the contents of Your transmissions through the Service, including any content transmitted through Your account, if applicable.
+Your use of the Service is subject to all applicable local, state, national and international laws and regulations.

-Member agrees: (1) to comply with US law regarding the transmission of technical data exported from the United States through the Service; (2) not to use the Service for illegal purposes; (3) not to interfere or disrupt networks connected to the Service; and (4) to comply with all regulations, policies and procedures of networks connected to the Service.
+You agree: (1) to comply with U.S. and applicable international law regarding the transmission of technical data exported from the your country through the Service; (2) not to use the Service for illegal purposes; (3) not to interfere or disrupt networks connected to the Service; and (4) to comply with all regulations, policies and procedures of networks connected to the Service.

-The Service makes use of the Internet to send and receive certain messages; therefore, Member's conduct is subject to Internet regulations, policies and procedures.
-Member will not use the Service for chain letters, junk mail, spamming or any use of distribution lists to any person who has not given specific permission to be included in such a process.
+The Service makes use of the Internet to send and receive certain messages; therefore, Your conduct is subject to Internet regulations, policies and procedures.
+You will not use the Service for chain letters, junk mail, spamming or any use of distribution lists to any person who has not given specific permission to be included in such a process.

-Member agrees not to transmit through the Service any unlawful, harassing, libelous, abusive, threatening, or harmful material of any kind or nature.
-Member further agrees not to transmit any material that encourages conduct that could constitute a criminal offense, give rise to civil liability or otherwise violate any applicable local, state, national or international law or regulation.
+You agree not to transmit through the Service any unlawful, harassing, libelous, abusive, threatening, or harmful material of any kind or nature.
+You further agrees not to transmit any material that encourages conduct that could constitute a criminal offense, give rise to civil liability or otherwise violate any applicable local, state, national or international law or regulation.
 Attempts to gain unauthorized access to other computer systems are prohibited.

-Member shall not interfere with another Member's use and enjoyment of the Service or another entity's use and enjoyment of similar services.
+You shall not interfere with another person’s use and enjoyment of the Service or another entity's use and enjoyment of similar services.

-Discogs may review member account activity, such as private messages, account details and order pages, upon receipt of complaints from other users.
-In addition, Discogs may, at its sole discretion, immediately terminate Service should Member's conduct fail to conform with these terms and conditions of the TOS.
-Examples of conduct that may result in immediate account termination include: entering falsified information into the database in order to circumvent database or marketplace guidelines, including copyright laws; opening new user accounts after original account has been banned, etc.
+Discogs may review user account activity, such as private messages, account details and order pages, upon receipt of complaints from other users.
+In addition, Discogs may, at its sole discretion, immediately terminate Your Service should Your conduct fail to conform with these terms and conditions of the TOS.
+Examples of conduct that may result in immediate account termination include: entering falsified information into the database in order to circumvent database or marketplace guidelines, including copyright laws; opening new user accounts after original account has been banned, negotiating private sales of items in order to circumvent Marketplace fees, etc.